Bailey-1/DogDating/README.md

       <!-- prettier-ignore -->
         localhost:8080

-# Troubleshoot

-1. Restart the browser and webserver.
-I had a issue where the website was very slow and was actually starting to slowdown my computer until I realised firefox was taking up 14GB of memory because I didnt closed the tab in hours.

 # TODO

 - Across the whole site
+  - Tidy up the code and improve maintanability.
   - Deal with server errors appropiately and show relevant message to user such as 404 and 500.
+  - Improve mobile compatability.
+  - Improve the CSS layout for reviews.
-- Home page:
+- Home page (index.html):
   - See profiles who you have had a conversation with.
   - See "recommended" profiles from the discovery page.
+  - Show shortcuts to common areas such as:
+    - Create new profile.
+- Message Page:
+  - List all previous conversations with other users.
+  - List name, last message time and last message in a table like a real messaging app.
 - Profile:
   - ~~Change profile picture~~
   - ~~Upload message with user uploaded images.~~
-  - Allow user to delete specific images.
+  - ~~Allow user to delete specific images.~~
-  - Allow users to leave a review and a star rating to rate previous interactions.
+  - ~~Allow users to leave a review and a star rating to rate previous interactions.~~
+    - Allow reviews to be deleted.
+    - Allow reviews to be edited - in the same way that profiles are handled.
 - Messaging:
   - ~~Get simple messaging working.~~
-  - Share images?
+  - Show profile picture next to each message.
+  - Allow the user to delete their message from the server.
 - Profile Selection:
   - ~~Allow the user to create a new profile directly from the profile-selection page.~~
   - Allow the user to delete specific profiles and all of their content such as images.